We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 If you want to see some examples of what yellow sapphire engagement rings look like, have a look at recently purchased rings from out top-rated retailers.

+Yellow sapphire is a gemstone that ranges from pale yellow to rich gold, is durable, and looks stunning in engagement rings and other fine jewelry.
 Like many other gemstones, yellow sapphire has been given a range of historical meanings.
 It’s closely associated with success and luck, making it a common gift for people seeking prosperity and material wealth.

 All sapphires, including yellow sapphires, have a hardness rating of nine out of 10 on the Mohs scale.
 This puts them just one point behind a diamond, which has a 10 out of 10 score.
 Thanks to their hardness, sapphires are durable stones that are very difficult to scratch or damage.